What Does an IT Auditor Do? Career Path & Cybersecurity Focus

 • Documenting test results

-There are two types of auditors, and their specific duties differ:
+There are two main types of IT auditors, and their duties differ:

-An internal IT auditor assesses the organization’s internal controls to help strengthen the control environment.
+• Internal IT auditors assess the organization’s internal controls to help strengthen the control environment.

-An external auditor works for a consulting firm and assesses the control environments of other organizations, usually public companies that have regulatory reporting requirements.
-Internal auditors report findings and issues to their organization’s management, while external auditors report to the client who hired the consulting firm.
+Internal auditors report findings to their organization’s management, while external auditors report to the client who hired the consulting firm.

 Qualifications

-When recruiters look to fill junior IT audit roles, there are a few main qualifiers:
+When recruiters look to fill junior IT audit roles, they typically seek candidates with:

-• Bachelor of Science (B.S.) in Computer Information Systems, Information Technology, or a related major
+• A Bachelor of Science (B.S.) in Computer Information Systems, Information Technology, or a related major

 • A technical understanding of IT environments